The Ultimate Guide to Email A/B Testing

 Well . . . there is.

-Email A/B testing or split testing is a brilliant way to determine what resonates with your audience and what sparks their interest.
-With email A/B testing, your team can gather data-backed proof of the effectiveness of your email marketing.
+Email A/B testing is a brilliant way to determine what resonates with your audience and what sparks their interest.
+With email A/B testing, you can gather data-backed proof of the effectiveness of your email marketing.

 Setting Goals for Email A/B Testing

 Email A/B testing is a great tool to use at any time, but it can be especially useful if you want to gain insight on a new campaign or email format.
-Before you begin your test, it’s essential to establish what you are testing and why.
+Before you begin your test, first establish what you are testing and why.

-A few questions that can help guide your team at this stage include:
+A few questions that can help guide you at this stage include:

 - Why are we testing this variable?